vdaas/vald/docs/user/get-started.md

 ### Deploy

 This chapter will show you how to deploy using Helm and run Vald on your k8s cluster.<br>
-This chapter uses Scylla DB as the backend data store for index-metadata and backup-manager.<br>
+This chapter uses Scylla DB as a backend data store for indexing and data backup.<br>
 If you want to learn about Scylla, please refer to [the official website](https://www.scylladb.com/).

 1. Confirm which cluster to deploy